Antichrist Superstar: Release and artwork

-During their meeting, Manson asked Brown to watch E. Elias Merhige's 1990 experimental art film Begotten.
+During their meeting, Manson asked Brown to watch E. Elias Merhige's 1989 experimental horror film Begotten.
 According to Brown, Manson already had a strong idea of what he wanted the album cover to look like, drawing inspiration from the bleak cinematography of this "grainy, scratched nightmare of a film."
 After a listening session of the unfinished record and an explanation of the album's concept and three cycle structure, both agreed that the record needed two covers to portray the "evolution from a worm into the antichrist."
 Brown utilized Dean Karr's photographs of the band and mixed media for the packaging.
 He recalled "drawing some things and scanning in several layers of dirt" during the design process.
 The paperboard O-card slipcase depict Manson as "the worm" in the front with yellowed, scabrous wings and black superficial veins.
 A medical diagram of a rib cage can also be seen on the top left corner.
 On the back, Manson is shown as the Antichrist Superstar in suit and tie, along with the stylized high voltage symbol used by the band as the album's logo.
 The roman numerals IX, VI, III and VII round out the rear of the slipcase.

 The words "Heart, Mind, Complacent, and Malice" are also featured on the front of the O-card and throughout the booklet.
 They were originally from one of the fictitious album covers Brown made.
 Brown explained that he conceived of them after he "picked opposing ideals and turned them into a symbolic compass of sorts: Heart is the opposite of mind, and complacency is the opposite of malice.
 Strangely enough, all of those things fit into the concept of the album.
 The exact graphic I used for the fake albums was used for the final package."
 Brown suspected it was the reason he was hired.
 The back of the tray insert depicts Manson standing between Ramirez and Gacy while the latter two wear oxygen masks connected to his codpiece.
 Senator Joseph Lieberman found the image particularly offensive.
 Mistaking the standing figure for a naked woman Lieberman denounced, "These records and their corporate sponsors are telling our children it's the season of senseless violence, hopelessness and the most awful ill will toward each other, particularly women."